JiwenJ/Awesome-RL/README.md

 ---
 ## Contributing

-This is an active repository and your contributions are always welcome!
+This is an active repository and it is time-consuming to maintain the content. **So your contributions really matter!**

 If you find it helpful, please vote for it by adding 👍.